“No one has ever become poor by giving.” – Anne Frank

 There is no cure for CHD.
 Children and adults born with CHD require ongoing specialized care and face an ongoing risk of complications.

-Founded in 2013, the Pediatric Congenital Heart Association quickly filled a niche as the voice of the congenital heart patient.
+Founded in 2013, the Conquering CHD quickly filled a niche as the voice of the congenital heart patient.
 Our Leadership includes more than 60 patients, parents and providers from across the country making up our Board, volunteer committees and our Medical Advisory Board.

 We are a national non-profit based in Madison, WI.
 However, our leadership, medical advisory board and volunteer network extend across all 50 states.